What is Application Lifecycle Management (ALM)?

 Without appropriate testing and quality assurance, there is no way to ascertain whether the development is on track and quality.
 Testers and Quality Assurance professionals verify that the application meets all the requirements that were specified at the outset.
 In addition, using a variety of testing approaches, the QA team also uncovers hard-to-predict scenarios and edge-cases that can lead to massive performance or software errors.
 Different types of tests are performed such as acceptance testing, integration testing, functional testing, performance testing, stress testing etc.

 In the modern ALM context, QA is not an afterthought but almost a parallel activity alongside development to ensure that critical bugs are identified early in the lifecycle preventing expensive and risky product release delays.
+Strong application lifecycle management security and collaborative application lifecycle management practices also play a role in maintaining quality.
 Ideally, testers should be able to feed back on the application throughout the cycle.

 The development and testing stages conclude once the application achieves a level of quality and stability that’s appropriate for release.
 Again, testers and QAs leverage best-of-breed test management and test automation tools to make the process more seamless and transparent.